guilhemmarchand/TA-kafka-streaming-platform/docs/installation.rst

     DatePattern='.'yyyy-MM-dd-HH
     layout.ConversionPattern=[%d] %p %m (%c)%n

-If you are relying on a different log format, copy the default/props.conf to local/ and achieve the relevant customization.
+If you are relying on a different log format, copy the default/props.conf to local/ and achieve the relevant customizations.

 The JVM garbage collector has its own format that is unlikely to be customized in most installation.